Media ecology: Education

 In 2009 a study was published by Cleora D'Arcy, Darin Eastburn and Bertram Bruce entitled "How Media Ecologies Can Address Diverse Student Needs".
 The purpose of this study was to use Media Ecology in order to determine which media is perceived as the most useful as an instructional tool in post-secondary education.
 This study specifically analyzed and tested "new media" such as podcasts, blogs, websites, and discussion forums with other media, such as traditional text books, lectures, and handouts.
 Ultimately comparing "hot" and "cold" media at today's standard of the terms.
 The result of the study, which included student surveys, indicated that a mixture of media was the most "valued" method of instruction, however more interactive media enhanced student learning.

-Application and case studies

-There is significant research being done on the rise of social media platforms such as Twitter, Instagram, Facebook and their influence on communication in society.
-Some of that research is being done through a media ecology perspective.
-Below are some examples: